Forestry and Land Scotland

 - Geocachers should understand that the cache may be unavoidably damaged in the course of forestry or other operations.
 The cache owner may wish to monitor their cache occasionally;

-- If you have any concern about the sensitivity of your chosen site, get in touch with the local Forest District office, to discuss it;
+- If you have any concern about the sensitivity of your chosen site, get in touch with the local Forest Region Office, to discuss it;

 - All geocaches placed on Scotland's National Forest Estate should meet GAGB general guidelines and all geocachers must adhere to the GAGB Code of Conduct;